-A student may be dismissed from NUR 202, 307, 317, 407, 417 at any time for any one of the following reasons:
+A student may be dismissed from any clinical nursing course at any time for any one of the following reasons:

-- Unsafe practice related to course objectives. - Physical or emotional health problems that do not respond to treatment in a reasonable period of time as determined by the student's health care provider, the Dean of the School, and any combination of the following: level coordinators, course nursing faculty, and the School of Nursing Student Affairs Committee. - Physical or emotional health problems that interfere with successful attainment of course objectives.
+- · Unsafe practice related to course objectives. - Physical or emotional health problems that do not respond to treatment in a reasonable period of time as determined by the student's health care provider, the Dean of the School, and any combination of the following: level coordinators, course nursing faculty, and the School of Nursing Student Affairs Committee. - Physical or emotional health problems that interfere with successful attainment of course objectives.